B.A.T.M.A.N. V: include packet loss in link throughput estimation

 To measure the 1-hop packet loss we could either use the OGMs (similarly to what we did in B.A.T.M.A.N.
 IV, but it may become ugly quite fast) or we could rely on counting the received ELPs and sending back a periodic report to the sender.

-Updated by Simon Wunderlich 30 days ago
+Updated by Simon Wunderlich about 3 years ago

 Shouldn't we discuss this on the mailing list? :)